Serpent labret with articulated tongue: Manufacture

-The labret is dated to 1300–1521, reflecting the period of time in which the Aztecs flourished, and could be of Mixtec or Aztec origin.
+The labret is dated to 1300–1521, reflecting the period of time in which the Aztecs flourished, and could be the output of either Aztec or Mixtec makers.
 It was made via lost-wax casting in three pieces.
 (Note: For a description of lost-wax casting by Aztecs, see Bray 1968.)
-The tongue would have been cast first, then filed and polished.
-The head and neck piece would then have been prepared for casting, with the finished tongue inserted into the core.
-The core was engraved, with the head and neck modeled in wax; comma-shaped marks in the metal show where the maker used a tool to press the wax in the core's grooves.
-The already-cast tongue appears to have shifted during the process, displacing the wax from the top of the maxillary arch.
-Three holes 4 mm in diameter—one behind the beck, one below the jaw, one below the body—show where something such as wood or thorns was used to support the core.
-With the head and body cast, the third and final piece would have been the plug with flange.
+The tongue was cast first, filed and polished.
+Next, the head and neck piece were prepared for casting, with the finished tongue inserted into the core.
+The core was engraved, with the head and neck modelled in wax; comma-shaped marks in the metal show where the maker used a tool to press the wax into the core's grooves.
+The wax was likely then coated in a thin charcoal paste, known as teculatl.
+This became the mould's lining, and ensured the gold cast was sharp and accurate.

+During the casting of the second piece the already-cast tongue appears to have shifted, displacing the wax from the top of the maxillary arch.
+Three holes 4 mm in diameter—one behind the neck, one below the jaw, one below the body—show where a material such as wood or thorns was used to support the core.
+The second piece would then have been cleaned and polished.
+Finally, the second piece would have been fitted to the core of the flanged base, and this third piece cast.

 Provenance

-The early history of the labret is unknown.
-It was acquired by 1937 by Heath McClung Steele, an executive at American Metal Company, and held until 1949.
-His children—Margaret Truman Fahnestock, Heath Warren Steele, and David Truman Steele—next held it until 1978.
-The labret was then sold at Sotheby's in New York on 22 November 1978 for $101,000; it passed into the collection of Jay C. Leff, a bank executive, until 1981.
-From there it was sold by Judith Small Nash, a dealer and collector, then owned by Peter G. Gray, a major rancher, until 1 March 1985.
-It was next owned by Herbert L. Lucas through 2004.
+The history of the labret before 1937 is unknown.
+By then it had been acquired by Heath McClung Steele, an executive at American Metal Company, who owned it until 1949.
+His children—Margaret Truman Fahnestock, Heath Warren Steele and David Truman Steele—next owned it until 1978, although throughout these periods it was on long-term loan to the American Museum of Natural History.
+The labret was sold at Sotheby's in New York on 22 November 1978 for US$101,000.
+From 1978 until 1981 it was owned by Jay C. Leff, a bank executive.
+From there it was sold by Judith Small Nash, a dealer and collector, then owned by Peter G. Wray, a major rancher, until 1 March 1985.
+It was next owned by Herbert L. Lucas until 2004.

-From 2014 until 2016, the labret was held in a private New York collection.
-It was then purchased by the Met in 2016, using funds from the 2015 Benefit Fund and the Lila Acheson Wallace Gift, and given the accession number 2016.64.
+The labret was in a private New York collection from 2004 until 2016.
+It was then purchased by the Met, using funds from the 2015 Benefit Fund and the Lila Acheson Wallace Gift, and given the accession number 2016.64.
+In its biennial report on new acquisitions, the Met noted the labret as one of its recent highlights, along with the Crown of the Andes—a gold crown encrusted with emeralds, made in Colombia in the seventeenth and eighteenth centuries to adorn a statue of the Virgin Mary.